ZuanAce/Huntress-CTF-2024/Reverse Engineering/GoCrackMe1/README.md

    v4 = runtime_slicebytetostring(0LL, v1, 38LL);
    ```
    The `v1` slice (which now contains the XOR-deciphered bytes) is converted into a string `v4`.

+   So, all I had to do was XOR the string with 0x56, and I should get the hidden message.

-5. To decrypt the obfuscated string `"0:71-44coc``3dg0cc3cnf2cno0e24435f0n+"` using XOR with 0x56, I wrote a quick Python script for this.
+5. To decrypt the obfuscated string `"0:71-44coc``3dg0cc3cnf2cno0e24435f0n+"` using XOR with 0x56, I wrote a quick Python script for this:

    ```python
    # Hardcoded string from the code